Course Content

 Entry Requirements & How to Apply

-Credits Transfer from other Universities
+Credits Transfer from Other Universities

 If you have previously completed a course accredited at Level 7 (Master's Level), or components of such a course, at another higher education institution within or outside the UK, you may be able to transfer credit from this course towards the degree of MA in Education at Cardiff Metropolitan University.
 This should be discussed with the Programme Director.